-IFRIC 23 - Uncertainty over Income Tax Treatments
+IFRIC 23 -Uncertainty over Income Tax Treatments

 On 17 June 2017, IASB issued IFRIC 23 Uncertainty over Income Tax Treatments to specify how to reflect uncertainty in accounting for income taxes.
 It may be unclear how tax law applies to a particular transaction or circumstance, or whether a taxation authority will accept a company's tax treatment.
 IAS 12 Income Taxes specifies how to account for current and deferred tax, but not how to reflect the effects of uncertainty.
 IFRIC 23 provides requirements that add to the requirements in IAS 12 by specifying how to reflect the effects of uncertainty in accounting for income taxes.
-IFRIC 23 is effective from 1 January 2019, with earlier application is permitted.
-The Group is assessing the potential impact on its consolidated financial statements resulting from the application of IFRIC 23.
+IFRIC 23 is effective from 1 January 2019.
+No major impact has been encountered in the accompanying consolidated financial statements regarding IFRIC 23 application.